Ravenna: Middle Ages and Renaissance

 Frederick’s Imperial Vicar ruled Ravenna for eight years until 1248 when Pope Innocent IV took Ravenna, and the Traversari returned to power.
 In 1275, the Traversari were driven from the city by Guido Novello da Polenta.
 The Da Polenta family established a hereditary lordship and governed with increasing independence as a papal vassal.

 One of the most illustrious residents of Ravenna at this time was the exiled Florentine poet Dante.
 The last of the Da Polenta, Ostasio III, was ousted by the Republic of Venice in February 1441, and the city was annexed to the Venetian territories by the Treaty of Cremona.

 Ravenna was then ruled by Venice until 1509, when the region was invaded in the course of the War of the League of Cambrai.
 At the Battle of Agnadello on 14 May, the French largely destroyed the Venetian army.
 Thereafter, the members of the League of Cambrai occupied Venice's mainland territories.
 After the Venetian withdrawal, Ravenna was again ruled by legates of the Pope as part of the Papal States.
-The Papal States retained control of Ravenna as the war continued, however in 1511, the Pope created a new alliance with Spain and the Holy Roman Empire against France.
+The Papal States retained control of Ravenna as the war continued, however in 1511, Pope Julius II created a new alliance with Spain and the Holy Roman Empire against France.
 In the conflict that ensued, France besieged Ravenna and then decisively defeated the League's relief forces at the Battle of Ravenna (1512).
-After that victory, the French sacked Ravenna and occupied the city for four months before withdrawing.
+Following their victory, French troops sacked Ravenna.
+Contemporary accounts describe widespread killing of civilians and extensive looting of churches and houses.
+The French occupation lasted four months before their withdrawal.

 In 1527, notwithstanding their alliance with Pope Clement VII, the Venetians occupied Ravenna and the Romagna, which, however, they were compelled to restore in 1529.

 The city was damaged in a tremendous flood in May 1636.
 Over the next 300 years, a network of canals diverted nearby rivers and drained nearby swamps, thus reducing the possibility of flooding and creating a large belt of agricultural land around the city.